 When all the ideas were completed and agreed-upon, the sketches were converted into their digital body by means of Adobe Illustrator.

 One more part of the task included sophisticated and thorough work with color.
 The reason was that it had to correspond not only with the general design of the site but it was also vital to reflect color associations which users typically have for specific holidays, events and special occasions.
-This kind of multipurpose solution could make user experience even more effective and pleasant.
-So, the designer accomplished this work with a deep research of common color assosiations about holidays and only afterwards selecting the colors that would fulfill both association and general consistency sides of the editor idea.
+This kind of multipurpose solution could make the user experience even more effective and pleasant.
+So, the designer accomplished this work with a deep research of common color associations about holidays and only afterward selecting the colors that would fulfill both association and general consistency sides of the editor idea.

 Having processed each image thoroughly, the designer presented bright and catchy images for the pack of thematic fancy cards, some of which you can see below: